jollyjinx/SolarCharger/README.md

 ## Configuration

+My scripts support --help as commandlineoption as well as configuration via config file.
+To try out if it's seeing the solar inverter correctly try out the following:

+    perl solarlogger.perl --SMAAddress=192.168.10.10

+The solarcharger script is named solarcharger.perl and requires at least two things SMAAddress and PhoneixAddress so the simples of calls would be

+    perl solarcharger.perl --SMAAddress=192.168.10.10 --PhoenixAddress=192.168.10.11

 Change the config.ini file to use the ipaddresses/names for your setup.
-Start the script for testing with perl startcharger.perl --help
+Start the script for testing with perl startcharger.perl --debug to see what's happening when you have problems.